-The pre-exploration phase will also include visual health assessment (baseline survey) of any kauri at the sites or on/adjacent to the tracks between sites (Figure 1, Appendix 2).
+Visual health assessments (baseline survey) of any kauri at the sites or on/adjacent to the tracks between sites (Error!
+Reference source not found., Appendix 2) will also occur.

 All footwear and gear must be decontaminated at wash stations or using portable hygiene kits.
 If symptoms of infection are observed during surveillance surveys, or incidental observations, Section 4.5 of this plan will be invoked and this practice may be reviewed.